menu

 Demographics

-The population of Berino has a very low overall level of education: only 8.24% of people over 25 hold a 4-year college degree or higher.
+The citizens of Berino have a very low rate of college education: just 8.24% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Berino in 2022 was $13,903, which is low income relative to New Mexico and the nation.
 This equates to an annual income of $55,612 for a family of four.